Scrappyz/Ctemplate/README.md

 ctemplate init "template_name" -v var="your value"
 ```
 Replace `template_name` with the name of your template then replace `var` with a valid variable.
 Every instance of that variable in the paths that has been listed in the `variables.json` file will be replaced with the value.
 If your template has multiple variables, `-v,--variable` is capable of multiple inputs (E.g: `-v var1="val1" var2="val2" var3="val3"`).

+### Configuration
+#### Functions
+1. `info.json`
+   - `author`: Author of the template.
+   - `description`: Description about the template.
+2. `variables.json`
+   - `variables`: These are the variables to look for.
+They can also be supplied with a description.
+   - `variablePrefix`: The prefix to use for variables.
+   - `variableSuffix`: The suffix to use for variables.
+   - `searchPaths`: Paths where ctemplate will look for variables.
+     - `filenames`: Paths where ctemplate will look for variables in filenames such as `!project!` or `"test/test_!project!.py"`.
+     - `files`: Paths where ctemplate will look for variables inside files.

+#### Notes
+- All paths should be relative to the template project's root directory.
+- Wildcards such as `*` are supported when adding paths.
+- Variables need both a prefix and a suffix so `variablePrefix` and `variableSuffix` cannot be empty.